-With the push for digital transformation, we explore the availability of a Singapore digital marketing grant for SME businesses.
-There is some misinformation online on what grants cover digital marketing costs, so this article is to clarify what financial support is available to local businesses (accurate of this writing).
+With the push for digital transformation, we explore the availability of a Singapore digital marketing grant for SME businesses and clarify any online misinformation.

 WHAT SINGAPORE DIGITAL MARKETING GRANTS ARE AVAILABLE?